-Prior to joining the Touro faculty, he worked in both private practice and state government for seven years, where he first litigated contract disputes in a civil legal services office and then helped formulate business regulatory policies and litigated complex regulatory cases for a New York State agency.
+Prior to joining the Touro faculty, he worked in both private practice and state government for seven years, where he first litigated contract disputes in a civil legal services office and then helped to formulate business regulatory policies and litigated complex regulatory cases for a New York State agency.

-, in 2004 (the recipient of the 2004 Book Award of the CPR Institute of Dispute Resolution), and the book has been adopted in over thirty-five law schools, including ones outside the U.S., and by NITA (National Institute for Trial Advocacy), the premier trainers of trial lawyers.
-The second edition was published in 2010 and an edition designed specifically for lawyers outside of North America will be published in Fall, 2011 by Oxford University Press.
+He published the first edition of his award-winning book, Mediation Representation, in 2004 (the recipient of the annual Book Award of the CPR Institute of Dispute Resolution), and the book has been adopted in over thirty-five law schools, including ones outside the U.S., and by NITA (National Institute for Trial Advocacy), the premier trainers of trial lawyers.
+NITA published the second edition in 2010.
+The third edition was published by Aspen in 2013.
+Oxford University Press published an edition designed specifically for lawyers outside of North America, and a Russian edition was published in 2013.